murchandamus/bips/bip-update-process.md

     BIP 2 made an attempt to gather community feedback into summaries in BIPs directly.
 Given the low adoption and corresponding low information quality of the summaries that resulted from that feature, this BIP instead intends to leave the evaluation of BIPs to the audience.
+[^living-documents]: **Why are Process BIPs living documents?**
+    In the past years, the existing BIPs process has not always provided a clear approach to all situations.
+For example, the content of BIP 2 appears to have been penned with fork proposals in mind.
+It seems clear that the Bitcoin development will evolve in many surprising ways in the future.
+Instead of mandating the effort of writing a new process every so often to catch up with new challenges, it seems preferable to allow the process to adapt to the concerns of the future.
+Therefore, we define Process BIPs as living documents that remain open to amendment.
 [^licenses]: **Why were some licenses dropped?**
     Among the 141 BIPs with licenses in the repository, only nine licenses have ever been used to license BIPs (although, some BIPs were made available under more than one license) and only one license has been used to license code: